+Academic Misconduct & Disruptive Behavior: (Detailed information can be found in the current DACC Catalog).
 Any academic or non-academic misconduct will be reported to the appropriate administrative official and adjudicated in accordance with the DACC Student Code of Conduct.

 You must attend classes to receive financial aid.
 If you stop attending or drop any course(s) you may be required to repay all or part of the financial aid received.

 Office of Institutional Equity – Services for Students with Disabilities: Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) covers issues relating to disability and accommodations.
 If a student has questions or needs an accommodation in the classroom (all medical information is treated confidentially), contact:

 Amadeo (Ike) Ledesma